inartov555/user_hub_web_app/README.md

 - 🛠️ **Fixed in `users_app`:** Users table header was shown over the Column visibility popup
 - 🛠️ **Fixed in `users_app`:** Users table -> Column visibility popup was not dismissed when clicked outside the overlay
 - 🛠️ **Fixed in `users_app`:** Users table -> Column visibility popup settings were not preserved after page reload
+- 🛠️ **Fixed in `users_app`:** Empty space was displayed after deselecting all columns while being logged in as a regular user
 - ✨ **Improved in `users_app`:** Unifying button style accross the website
 - ✨ **Improved in `users_app`:** Prettifying table headers (mouse over/up/down styles)
 - 🆕 **Added in `users_app`:** Cookie consent overlay